Alyson Stoner: Dancing

 After choreography training in Los Angeles, Stoner appeared as a backup dancer in several music videos, notably Missy Elliott's "Work It", "Gossip Folks", "I'm Really Hot", Eminem's "Just Lose It", and "No Tengo Dinero" by the Kumbia Kings.
 Stoner was also a backup dancer for Outkast at the 2004 Kids' Choice Awards and for Will Smith at the 2005 show.
 Stoner danced with a dancing group called The JammX Kids between 2003 and 2006.
 They quit the group in early 2006 due to scheduling conflicts, but continued to work with the individual kids on different jobs.
 They were also one of the dancers in the special features for the Shark Tale DVD.

 Stoner teaches hip hop classes at the Millennium Dance Complex, and is credited as the youngest person to teach a master class there.
 They also appeared in Debby Ryan's "We Got the Beat" for Disney Channel's Radio Rebel.
-In February 2015, they released a dance tribute video to Missy Elliot featuring a mash up medley of Missy Elliott videos they had danced in when they were younger.
+In February 2015, they released a dance tribute video to Missy Elliott featuring a mash up medley of Missy Elliott videos they had danced in when they were younger.
 Within the first week, it received more than 12 million views.
 Missy Elliott invited Alyson to perform "Work It" with her at the 2019 MTV Video Music Awards.

 Publishing

 Stoner was the "dance editor" for KEWL Magazine.
 In February 2009, Stoner released the Alyson Stoner Project described as "a dance video hybrid — melding many styles of entertainment into one package".
 It was directed by Kevin Schmidt, their co-star from Cheaper by the Dozen.

 In 2025, Stoner announced the release of their memoir, Semi-Well-Adjusted Despite Literally Everything, focusing on child stardom, family violence and religious trauma.
+The book debuted at number six on the Publishers Weekly Bestseller List selling 5,579 units in its first week.

 Personal life

 In March 2018, Stoner came out in an article for Teen Vogue, stating that they were "attracted to men, women, and people who identify in other ways."
 Later that year, they stated in an interview that they did not feel comfortable labeling their sexual orientation or faith at the time.
 In June 2023, Stoner came out as non-binary.
-They use they/them pronouns, although some individuals, such as Dan Povenmire, continue to use she/her when referring to them.
+They use they/them pronouns.
 Stoner has stated that they were fired from a television show after coming out as pansexual and queer.

 Stoner has spoken openly about their struggles with mental health and eating disorders.
 They have said that they first experienced anxiety at age six due to the pressures of working in the entertainment industry, with symptoms including heart palpitations, hair loss, and seizures.
 In 2011, at age 17, Stoner was hospitalized and checked themself into a rehab facility for eating disorders, after several years of struggling with anorexia, bulimia, and binge eating.
 They credit therapy with assisting in their recovery.